animoose/SainsmartTools/Readme.md

 ## Installation

-* Find the Cabrbide Create tools directory from Help > About > Open data directory, then drill down until you find the tools directory.
-On a PC, it will be something like c:\User\*username*\AppData\Local\Carbide 3D\Carbide Create\tools.
+* Find the Carbide Create tools directory from Help > About > Open data directory, then drill down until you find the tools directory.
+On Windows, it will be something like c:\User\\*username*\AppData\Local\Carbide 3D\Carbide Create\tools.

-* Exit Carbide Create if it is running.
+* Exit Carbide Create.

 * Copy the CSV file to the Carbide Create tools directory.